 On December 20, 2017, the Director of Charitable Trusts, under the supervision of the Attorney General for the State of New Hampshire, appointed FIT as Receiver of Serenity Place, a New Hampshire based nonprofit organization that was no longer, financially or organizationally, able to meet the demands placed upon its services.
 The Receivership afforded FIT the ability to provide Serenity Place with management to maintain its operations while planning for the future provision of its substance use services.
-As of January 31, 2018, Serenity Places' substance use services had either been terminated or moved to other substance use service providers with the exception of one program that is to remain under Serenity Place control until the second quarter of 2018 at which time the program is expected to be relocated to another substance use service provider.
-Two of the substance use programs were absorbed by FIT to continue to provide substance use services to those individuals in need.
+As of January 31, 2018, Serenity Places' substance use services had either been terminated or moved to other substance use service providers with the exception of one program that is to remain under Serenity Place control until the second quarter of 2018 at Two of the substance use programs were absorbed by FIT to continue to provide substance use services to those individuals in need.
 FIT's assigned Receivership is expected to end with the relocation of Serenity Place's final program and the filing of Chapter 7 bankruptcy protection.